isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-dog-shampoo-on-cats/index.md

 So, caring for a cat can be easy, but there are some instances where your feline friend needs a more intensive shampoo, maybe to remove bad smells or contamination.

 So, if you're worried if you can use dog shampoo for your cats; this article is for you!
-- **The answer: Simply, NO. Most dog shampoos have harsh chemicals, ingredients (like tar and permethrin), and high pH that can be toxic to cats.�**
+- **The answer: Simply, NO. Most dog shampoos have harsh chemicals, ingredients (like tar and permethrin), and high pH that can be toxic to cats.**
-- **Thus, only you use feline-friendly�shampoo for grooming your kitty.
+- **Thus, only you use feline-friendlyshampoo for grooming your kitty.
 Also, If you use dog products on your cat, consult with your vet first before trying it.**
 Dog shampoo and other flea-control products (even those with natural ingredients) put cats at a [greater health risk](https://www.quora.com/Is-it-ok-to-use-dog-shampoo-on-cats) than it does to its canine cousins.